-Here, we consider the standard RL objective function (finite horizon cumulative reward) with an entropy regularization term.
+We consider the finite horizon cumulative reward with an entropy regularization term as given in Equation (4).
 The regularizer offers a few advantages that are conducive to language games.
 First, entropy regularization encourages exploration and helps prevent early convergence to sub-optimal policies.
 Second, the resulting policies can serve as a good initialization for fine-tuning to a more specific behavior.
 Third, the maximum entropy framework provides a better exploration mechanism for seeking out the best mode in a multimodal reward landscape.
 In the language game, we follow a stochastic, guided feedback mechanism.
-During a failed interaction, the speaker plausibly guides the listener by pointing out the topic vertex to the listener with a probability $\lambda \in [0, 1]$ .
+During a failed interaction, the speaker plausibly guides the listener by pointing out the topic vertex to the listener with a probability $\lambda \in [0,1]$.
 This implies that the speaker may or may not provide effective guidance with a certain probability.
-The speaker and listener subsequently reinforce with respect to the spatial concept $\mathbf{c}'t$ corresponding to the plausibly communicated topic vertex.
-This implies that during the interaction between the speaker A and listener B, the interpreted concept $\mathbf{c}'t$ is taken as
+The speaker and listener subsequently reinforce with respect to the spatial concept \mathbf{c}t' corresponding to the plausibly communicated topic vertex.
+This implies that during the interaction between the speaker A and listener B, the interpreted concept \mathbf{c}t' is taken as

-$$\mathbf{c}{t}' \sim \lambda \pi{\phi^{B}}(\cdot | \mathbf{m}{t}) + (1 - \lambda)\delta{\mathbf{c}{t}}, \text{ where } \lambda \in [0, 1] \text{ and for } E \subseteq \mathbb{R}^{k}, \delta{x}(E) = \begin{cases} 1 \text{ if } x \in E, \\ 0 \text{ othewise.} \end{cases}$$ (2)
+$$\mathbf{c}t' \sim \lambda \pi{\phi^B}(\cdot | \mathbf{m}t) + (1 - \lambda)\delta{\mathbf{c}t}$$ , where $\lambda \in [0, 1]$ and for $E \subseteq \mathbb{R}^k$, $\delta_x(E) = \begin{cases} 1 \text{ if } x \in E, \\ 0 \text{ otherwise.} \end{cases}$

-Here $\delta_x$ is the Dirac measure at x which is a singular measure that places all its probability mass at the single point x.
+Here δ_x is the Dirac measure at x which is a singular measure that places all its probability mass at the single point x.
 In the case of effective guidance, a full reward is associated with the interaction.

-5.2 Principle of Least Effort
+6.2 Principle of Least Effort

-According to the principle of least effort Zipf (2016); Cancho & Solé (2003), language evolves because speakers of the language tend to simplify their speech in various ways in order to obtain a trade-off between understanding and effort.
-When deciding how to express themselves in a language, speakers consider both their present and future communication needs.
+According to the principle of least effort Zipf (2016); Cancho & Solé (2003), language evolves as speakers of the language tend to simplify their speech in various ways to achieve a trade-off between understanding and effort.
+When choosing how to express themselves in a language, speakers take into account both their current and future communication requirements.
 This drives the speakers to consider linguistic constructs that are effective in meeting their communication goals and efficient in optimizing their labour.
 A similar hypothesis connecting the overarching fairness between cognitive load and language exposition is the principle of the economy of thought Mach (1898).
 It suggests that the human mind, with its limited cognitive resources, seeks to represent the infinite complexities of the world in a way that is efficient and economical.
-From these arguments, we believe that language users communicate using sentences that are relatively easy to produce and comprehend.
-Hence, in the post-transient phase of language evolution, sentence length tends to decrease Futrell et al. (2015).
+Hence, we believe that languages tend to evolve in ways that promote the economy of least thought and linguistic effort, where the language users communicate using messages that are relatively easy to produce and comprehend.
+Hence, in the post-transient phase of language evolution, message length tends to decrease Futrell et al. (2015).